 This Vegan Caesar Salad is the perfect side dish to accompany some pasta or a quick chicken piccata, but it’s definitely substantial enough to be a meal in itself – perfect for weekday lunches at the office.

-If you loved this Vegan Caesar Salad, I would appreciate it so much if you would give this recipe a star review!
-Also, be sure to snap a picture of your finished salad and share it with me on Instagram using the hashtag #platingsandpairings and tagging me @platingsandpairings.
+If you loved this plant based caesar salad I would appreciate it so much if you would give this recipe a star review!
+Also, be sure to snap a picture of your finished dish and share it with me on Instagram using the hashtag #platingsandpairings and tagging me @platingsandpairings.

 Vegan Caesar Salad